How to apply

-If you are applying for a PhD by published works, please go to our online shop to make your payment before completing your application.
+If you are applying for a PhD by published works, visit our online shop to make your payment before completing your application.

 We have entry points in January, May and September for most research degrees.

 If you are a home or EU applicant, please submit your application at least six weeks before your course starts.
 If you are applying from outside the UK, please submit your application at least ten weeks before your course starts.

 How to prepare a research proposal